 Each of these sections contains an index by the specified time period, from 1982 to the Present, as well as a breakdown of time periods for a given year, from 1982 to the Present.
 Each individual chart shows a list of movies for a specific time period in a specific year.
 Both the indexes and individual charts can be viewed by Release Date for all movies, Wide Releases only and Limited Releases only, as well as by Calendar Grosses.
 They can be sorted by any column, adjusted for ticket price inflation and individual charts can be filtered by studio.

 YEARLY BOX OFFICE

 Readers can view the top 50 movies of a given year from 1980 to 2000 and the top 150 movies from 2001 to the Present.
-Premier Pass members can view all movies tracked for these years as well as breakdowns by Release Date and Calendar Gross and can filter by studio.
+Readers can also view all movies tracked for these years as well as breakdowns by Release Date and Calendar Gross and can filter by studio.

-Readers can also view the top 10 opening weekends for each given year; Premier Pass members can view all opening weekends and filter by wide and limited releases only as well as by studio.
+Readers can also view the top 10 opening weekends for each given year; readers can view all opening weekends and filter by wide and limited releases only as well as by studio.